Ankur-Gulia/Machine-Learning/README.md

-# Machine-Learning
-Development of ML models for the dataset
+# Development of ML models for the dataset

 1. Creation of a ML model based as price of diamond a target value by applying different regressions and comparing them.